 - Imprisonment for at least two years

 - Felony conviction

 See 23 P.a.
 C.S.A.
 3301 for a complete list of grounds of fault for divorce in Pittsburgh and the larger Pennsylvania region.

 Get Award-Winning Pittsburgh Divorce Attorneys On Your Side

 When push comes to shove in your marriage, and the only remaining option is a divorce, you need the help of a Pittsburgh family law attorney who has your best interests at heart.
 You need an attorney who can provide sound legal advice in the most compassionate way possible.
-Our firm has been recognized as one of the top family law firms in the greater Philadelphia area.
-In the past decade alone, Thomas Petrelli, Jr, and his team have received some of the most prestigious accolades in the private practice space, including:
+Our firm has been recognized as one of the top family law firms in Pennsylvania.
+In the past decade alone, divorce attorneys at the firm have received some of the most prestigious accolades in the private practice space, including:

 - Inc. 500 2019 & 2020 Honoree

 - Recognized in Pennsylvania Super Lawyers since 2015

 - Martindale-Hubbell’s Gold Client Champion Award